hessius/meticulous-mcp/README.md

 # Meticulous Espresso Profile MCP Server

 An MCP (Model Context Protocol) server for managing espresso profiles on your Meticulous espresso machine.
-Use AI assistants like Claude Desktop or Cursor to create, validate, and manage espresso profiles without manual JSON editing.
+Use AI assistants like Claude Desktop or Cursor to create, validate, and manage espresso profiles without diving deep in application or manual JSON editing.

 ## Quick Start